The Parents Flew The Nest

 The campground offered electric and water hookups at most sites.
 There was a primitive camping area with tent pads for those who prefer tent camping without glamping options beyond a bathroom with running water nearby.

-Our only complaint is that the RV site we stayed in didn’t have any trees or shrubs to give you privacy from your neighbors, but an area of the campground did: however, it was packed during our stay.
+Our only complaint is that the RV site we stayed in didn’t have any trees or shrubs to give us privacy from our neighbors, but an area of the campground did: however, it was packed during our stay.

 Get Yourself Some Ice Cream From This Shop Down The Road